Online Passport Overview

 Other authenticated services will be added as the NU Online Passport project is expanded.
 These will include University Library resources and University-wide systems such as myHR, Student Enterprise System, and Canvas.

 Multi-factor Authentication (MFA) capabilities will be added to the Online Passport to further increase the security provided by this service.
 Systems that elect to use MFA will be provided with additional protection in the event that a NetID password is compromised.

 The Online Passport has significant benefits for the University community:

 - Improved productivity.
 With only one login, users save time and no longer have to remember several IDs and/or passwords for various systems.

 - Convenience.
-NU Online Passport will streamline many Web-based processes for users.
+Online Passport streamlines many web-based processes for users.

 - Enhanced security.
 The single sign-on environment results in fewer passwords and logins to compromise, and includes built-in time limitations to minimize unauthorized access to unattended login sessions.

 - Staffing efficiency.
-With fewer passwords to remember, there will be potentially fewer requests to technical support staff to reset passwords.
+With fewer passwords to remember, there is potentially fewer requests to technical support staff to reset passwords.